 ARVC is not curable, but most of the symptoms caused by the condition can be controlled using medicines.
 You may also undergo treatments such as cardioversion or catheter ablation.
 Your treatment may stay the same for many years, or may change more frequently.
 It's different for everyone.

 How will ARVC affect me?

 Research has shown that with proper treatment and follow-up, most people with ARVC are able to control their symptoms and live a normal life.

 Read about Carl, who hasn’t let ARVC stop him living life on the edge

 Most people with ARVC are at low risk of sudden cardiac death.
 However, there are certain times – known as ‘hot phases’ – when the disease becomes more active and this increases the risk of sudden cardiac death.
 Unexplained dizzy spells, sustained palpitations, or blackouts can be signs of a hot phase.

 If you experience any of these symptoms, you should see your doctor immediately.
 Hot phases may come and go, but they could be a sign that the disease is progressing.
 This is why regular monitoring and follow-up with your doctor are important.
 If you are at high risk of sudden cardiac death, your doctor may advise that you have an ICD fitted.

 You may have to make some changes to manage your symptoms, but you should be able to drive a car and continue to work for example.
 However, you will not be able to drive an HGV or commercial passenger vehicle and there may be some restrictions on your employment depending on your type of work.

-BHF on Genetic Information Service 0300 456 8383 to speak to one of our specialist nurses for information about inherited heart conditions and how they can affect you and your family.
+Call our BHF Genetic Information Service on 0300 456 8383 to speak to one of our specialist nurses for information about inherited heart conditions and how they can affect you and your family.